Trade directory · Olathe metro · Kansas

 4

-Register business with Olathe city clerk if operating locally.
-Obtain any required local business licenses or permits for your operation.
+Register business name with Kansas Secretary of State if operating under assumed name.
+Obtain any required local business licenses from City of Olathe.

 04/05